Frachtwerk/essencium-frontend/CONTRIBUTION.md

 ### What are these guidelines for?

 These guidelines serve as a reference for contributors, both new and experienced, to understand the expectations and processes involved in contributing to our project.
-By following these guidelines, we all can pay respect to the time of the mainainers and contributers managing this project and helping you assessing changes and finalize your pull requests.
+By following these guidelines, we all can pay respect to the time of the maintainers and contributers managing this project and helping you assessing changes and finalize your pull requests.

 ### What contributions are we looking for?